Skilled Survival’s Step-by-Step Guide On How To A Make Hardtack

 ANZAC is another “survival biscuit” with a long shelf-life.

-It was developed by the Australian and New Zealand Army Corps (ANZAC) families during World War II.
+It was developed by the Australian and New Zealand Army Corps (ANZAC) during World War II.

-The families back home wanted to send food and treat to the troops.
+The families back home wanted to send treats to the troops.

 But it had to survive months of travel from the South Pacific to Italy.